ultravideo/kvazaar/README.md

 - Functions only used inside the module shouldn't be defined in the module header.
 They can be defined in the beginning of the .c file if necessary.

-###Tips for studying HEVC:
+###Resources for HEVC bitstream features:

-- A good first resource is JCTVC-N1002 High Efficiency Video Coding (HEVC) Test Model 12 (HM12) Encoder Description
+- A good first resource for HEVC bitstream is JCTVC-N1002 High Efficiency Video Coding (HEVC) Test Model 12 (HM12) Encoder Description
 - Many good articles regarding specific parts of HEVC can be found on IEEE Transactions on Circuits and Systems for Video Technology, Combined issue on High Efficiency Video Coding (HEVC) Standards and Research
-- A definitive answer to a question regarding the bitstream can often be found faster from the HM reference encoder than by reading the specification.
+- The specification tends to follow the reference implementation, not the other way around, so check HM if the specification is unclear.